ably/specification/specifications/features.md

 - `(BO1)` The batch operations functions must use the REST endpoints in Batch Mode, sending a single request containing all specified data
 - `(BO2)` Batch operations must be able to be performed for the following:
-  - `(BO2a)` Publishing messages against one or more channels with one or more messages
+  - `(BO2a)` `BatchOperations::publish` publishes messages against one or more channels with one or more messages
-    - `(B02a1)` Functions should be provided to pass either an array or a single object for both Message and Channel
+    - `(B02a1)` Functions should be provided to pass either an array or a single object for both Message and Channel ID
-  - `(BO2b)` Retrieving the presence data for one or more channels
+  - `(BO2b)` `BatchOperations::getPresence` retrieves the presence data for one or more channels
 - `(BO3)` When all passed arrays contain a single object, the underlying request is functionally identical to its non-batch equivalent, but the returned result should be a `BatchResponse` object.

 ## Realtime client library features {#realtime}